Skip to main content

 After you enter the credentials, you should see a message that all CIFS volumes were authenticated successfully.

-The switch at the top of the page for Scan when missing "write" permissions is disabled by default.
+The switch at the top of the page for Scan without write permissions is disabled by default.
 This means that if Data Classification doesn't have write attributes permissions in CIFS or write permissions in NFS, the system won't scan the files because Data Classification can't revert the "last access time" to the original timestamp.
 If you don't care if the last access time is reset, turn the switch ON and all files are scanned regardless of the permissions.
 Learn more.

-To enable or disable scans for individual volumes, find the volumes in the list then select Map, Map & Classify, or Off next to the volume name.
+To enable or disable scans for individual volumes, find the volumes in the list.
+In the scan type column, select Map only or Full scan.

 When you enable scanning, Data Classification starts scanning the volumes you selected in the system.
 Results start to appear in the Compliance dashboard as soon as Data Classification starts the scan.
 Scan completion time depends on the amount of data, ranging from minutes to hours.